baruch/wire-httpd/README.md

 Build
 -----

-To build you need to have ninja-build installed:
+To build you need to have ninja-build and gperf installed:

 Debian/Ubuntu:

-    sudo apt-get install ninja-build
+    sudo apt-get install ninja-build gperf

 Run: